SAFES integrates agriculturally and environmentally related disciplines to develop holistic approaches for tackling "wicked" challenges.

 SAFES Workshop Series

-Each semester, SAFES will host a seminar series.
-The series supports faculty researchers and administrators in expanding their knowledge of external funding opportunities and internal Penn State programs that can support new interdisciplinary research collaborations.
+The SAFES Institute will host a semi-regular seminar series that supports faculty researchers and administrators in expanding their knowledge of external funding opportunities and internal Penn State programs that can support new interdisciplinary research collaborations.
 For questions, please email safes@psu.edu.

 SAFES' Spring 2021 workshop series will take place on Thursdays at 3 p.m.
 The series supports faculty researchers and administrators in expanding their knowledge of external funding opportunities and internal Penn State programs that can support new interdisciplinary research collaborations.
 For questions, please email safes@psu.edu.